SilasReinagel/silasreinagel.github.io/static/delivering/C11_communicating_results.md

 # Chapter 11 - Communicating Results

 You've planned your project.
 You've assembled a great team.
-You have your daily and weekly action plans.
-What's the final thing you need to be a fantastic project manager?
+You have your daily and weekly action plans. **What's the final thing you need to be a fantastic project manager?**

 People need to know about the project progress and results!
-That's what builds hype, gets people excited about the real-world impact you are having, and keeps your teams morale high.
+That's what builds hype, gets people excited about the real-world impact you are having, and keeps your team's morale high.

 What kinds of results should you be communicating?
 1. Regular progress updates